SE4AIResearch/GitHub-extension-spring2025/README.md

-## Commit Pro
+## CommitPro
-Commit Pro is a browser extension designed for Git to help developers understand code changes at a commit level by providing code summaries based on code or refactoring changes.
+CommitPro is a browser extension designed for Git to help developers understand code changes at a commit level by providing code summaries based on code or refactoring changes.
 Clear and understandable commit messages are crucial for code documentation, but there is a current lack in documentation standards for developers leading to vague and inconsistent commit messages.
-Commit Pro addresses this challenge by generating detailed summaries on code changes especially from refactoring instances along with the intent and impact of the change in the codebase to help developers have more productive code reviews.
+CommitPro addresses this challenge by generating detailed summaries on code changes especially from refactoring instances along with the intent and impact of the change in the codebase to help developers have more productive code reviews.
 ## Name of team members:
 -Vaibhavi Shah <br/>
 -Meghna Agrawal <br/>
 -Ali Vaziri <br/>
 -Ishan Garg <br/>
 -Priyanshi Yadav <br/>
-## Steps for running the chrome extension
+## Steps for running the Chrome extension
 ## Pre-requisites:
 <ul>
   <li>Maven: https://www.youtube.com/watch?v=YTvlb6eny_0</li>